 Best SIM Cards For Using Your Smartphone in Europe

 Smartphones can be a great asset when you’re travelling abroad.
-It’s incredibly useful to be able to pull out a smartphone and to use Google Maps to find the directions to your hotel.
-Likewise, having the ability to access online reviews can help you to get the most out of your trip.
-You can find a lesser-known attraction that’s off the beaten tourist trail and you can find the restaurant that the locals can’t stop talking about.
+It’s incredibly useful to be able to pull out your smartphone and to use Google Maps to find the directions to your hotel.
+Likewise, having the ability to access online reviews can help you to get the most from your trip.
+You can find a lesser-known attraction that’s off the beaten tourist trail or you can find the restaurant that the locals can’t stop talking about.

 As well as providing you with access to online information, smartphones are also a great tool for staying in touch with friends and family.
-Whether you’re calling home to say you arrived safely or sharing photos with friends on Facebook and Twitter, there are many ways to stay in touch when using your smartphone abroad.
+Whether you’re calling home to say you arrived safely or whether you’re sharing photos with friends on Facebook and Instagram, there are numerous ways to stay in touch when using your smartphone abroad.

-For anyone travelling to Europe later this summer, there’s some good news.
-As of July 1st 2014, the costs of using your smartphone in Europe have dropped substantially.
-Calls will now cost a maximum of 18.8p per minute and text messages shouldn’t cost more than 5.9p each.
-For data, costs vary widely depending on your operator.
-With the right tariff, you can use your smartphone abroad for free or for as little as £10 for 30 days or £1.99/day.
-This article looks at the best SIM cards for using your smartphone in Europe.
+The good news is for anyone travelling to a European country, the costs of using your smartphone abroad have dropped substantially.
+Calls now cost a maximum of 18.8p per minute and text messages shouldn’t cost more than 5.9p each.
+For accessing the internet, costs can still vary widely depending on your network.
+With the right tariff, you’ll be able to use your smartphone for as little as £10 for 30 days or £1.99/day.
+In this article, we look at the best SIM cards for using your smartphone in Europe.

-The Costs of Using a Smartphone in Europe
+The Costs of Using Your Smartphone in Europe

 Over the past couple of years, there’s been a major reduction in smartphone roaming costs for UK residents travelling to Europe.
 Providing you’re visiting another country within the EU, there’s now legislation that sets the maximum amount networks are allowed to charge you for using your smartphone abroad.